-There are two steps in the processing of a Purchase Inwards Goods Journal transaction:
+There are two primary steps in processing a Purchase Inwards Goods Journal (PIGJ) transaction:

-- When the Purchase Inwards Goods Journal transaction is Posted, the financial values are only then written to your General Ledger accounts.
+- Posting the PIGJ transaction: When the Purchase Inwards Goods Journal transaction is posted, the financial values are transferred to the Inventory Asset General Ledger accounts.

 Purchase Inwards Goods Journal Operation

-- A suspense account to hold the value of all Inwards Goods transactions while they held in the Purchase Inwards Goods Journal function before they are transferred to your General Ledger accounts
+- A suspense account to hold the value of all Inwards Goods transactions while they remain in the Purchase Inwards Goods Journal function before being transferred to your General Ledger accounts.

-- A General Ledger account to hold any variations between the Inwards Goods values and the Invoice when it finally arrives (Like an FX profit and loss account).
+- A General Ledger account to hold any variations between the Inwards Goods values and the Invoice when it arrives (e.g., an FX profit and loss account).

-Any Inwards Goods transaction must be linked to a Vendor Order, and there are two methods of doing this:
+Every Inwards Goods transaction must be linked to a Vendor Order, and there are two methods to do this:

-- Go to the Tracking area and enter the exact Order Number or the External Reference number into the Purchase Purchase Inwards Goods Journal Journal transaction.
-SapphireOne will then populate the Purchase Inwards Goods Journal transaction with all of the order details.
+- In the Tracking Area, enter the exact Order Number or External Reference number into the Purchase Inwards Goods Journal transaction.
+You can search for the Order Number by entering the ‘@’ or ‘?’ symbols and selecting the correct order.
+SapphireOne will then populate the Purchase Inwards Goods Journal transaction with all vendor order details.